Tomev/qcflow/docs/source/model/models-from-code.rst

         .. code-block:: python

-            my_model_from_code = mlflow.pyfunc.load_model(model_info.model_uri)
+            my_model_from_code = qcflow.pyfunc.load_model(model_info.model_uri)
             my_model_from_code.predict({"x": 42, "y": 9001})

         This example showcases the model's ability to handle different numerical inputs, perform addition, and maintain a history of calculations.
         The output of these predictions includes both the result of the arithmetic operation and the history log, which can be useful for auditing and tracing the computations performed by the model.

-        Looking at the stored model within the MLflow UI, you can see that both the ``math_model.py`` and ``calculator.py`` scripts are recorded as artifacts in the run.
+        Looking at the stored model within the QCFlow UI, you can see that both the ``math_model.py`` and ``calculator.py`` scripts are recorded as artifacts in the run.
 This comprehensive logging allows you to track not just the model's parameters and metrics but also the code that defines its behavior, making it visible and debuggable directly from within the UI.

         .. figure:: ../_static/images/models/model_from_code_code_paths.png
-            :alt: The MLflow UI showing models from code usage along with dependent code_paths script stored in the model artifacts
+            :alt: The QCFlow UI showing models from code usage along with dependent code_paths script stored in the model artifacts
             :width: 80%
             :align: center